edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

   `Penguin` is not forced to provide an invalid implementation for flying.
-* **More Flexible Design**: Other animals that can fly (like bats or insects) can also implement the `IFlyable` interface, increasing the flexibility of the design without changing the core behavior of the `Bird` class.
+* **More Flexible Design**: Other animals that can fly (like bats or insects) can also implement the `IFlyable` interface, increasing the flexibility of the design without changing the core behaviour of the `Bird` class.
 * **Simplified Code**: The code now makes it clear which animals can fly and which cannot, reducing the need for conditionals or error-prone workarounds.

 ### Key Takeaways:

 > LSP ensures that subclasses can replace their base classes without introducing unexpected
-> behavior, maintaining the correctness of the program.
+> behaviour, maintaining the correctness of the program.
 >
 > When using inheritance, avoid overriding or altering methods in a way that violates the
 > expectations set by the base class.
 If a subclass cannot properly implement a method,